udegarami/llmapi/README.md

 ### Python Version

-This project requires Python version 3.11.11.
+This project was tested in Python version 3.11.11.

 ## Installation